Amiir25/React-Tutorial/02-describing-the-ui/README.md

 Props don't need to be always static.
 They reflect a component's data not only at the begining but also at any point in time.

-> "Props are immutable.
+> Props are immutable.
 When a component needs to change its props, it will have to 'ask' its parent component to pass it different props—a new object!
-Its old props will then be cast aside, and eventually the JavaScript engine will reclaim the memory taken by them."
+Its old props will then be cast aside, and eventually the JavaScript engine will reclaim the memory taken by them.

 ### Conditional Rendering